ualsg/hdb3d-data/README.md

 #### Multipolygons

-A few OSM features are modelled as MultyPolygon.
-Only the first Polygon is taken into account.
+A few OSM features are modelled as `MultyPolygon`.
+Only the first `Polygon` is taken into account.

 #### Overlapping polygons